amgraham/dlist/README.md

 dlist - simple directory listing
 ====

-An empty folder presented by Apache (and others) is very ugly.
-Now it can be less ugly.
-You can view a [demo online](http://smarterfish.com/assets/).
+An empty folder presented by [Apache](http://apache.org) (and others) is very ugly. [dlist](https://github.com/amgraham/dlist) strives to replace the default in a less-ugly, and slightly-more-useful manner.

+There is a [demo available](http://smarterfish.com/assets/) for those people that need proof.

 Installation
 ----

-You only *really* need `dir-listing.php`, you should place it somewhere accessible on your web-host of choice.
+You only *really* need `dir-listing.php`, [grab the file](https://raw.github.com/amgraham/dlist/master/dir-listing.php) and place it somewhere accessible on your web-host of choice.

 There are various settings contained within the file that are set to their safest/blandest options.
 You can [adjust them accordingly](#enhancement).